ZhongjunTian/spring-repository-plus/README.md

 A easy way to extend Spring Boot and Hibernate to have high performance, high flexibility and JOOQ functional style code

 Pros:

-DON'T have to generate code,
+DO NOT have to use maven to generate code, <br />
-JUST copy 5 classes to your project.
+JUST copy 5 classes to your project, then you are ready to go <br />

 Querying with spring-repository-plus is as simple as: